gray-panda/grayrepo/2016_labyREnth/win7_pcap/README.md

 ![sending](img/05.png)

-Also take not of the String "A wild debug message appeared".
+Also take note of the String "A wild debug message appeared".
 This String is shown when the binary is executed by itself

 ![execute](img/06.png)

-This suggests plain running the binary by itself will not work as it cannot connect to the server ip
+This suggests that the debug message appeared because it was unable to connect to the server ip in our local run

+I renamed this function to "sendStuffs".
 Do a x-ref on this function to see where it is being called.
-I renamed this function to "sendStuffs".
 This will bring us to the following code

 ![interesting](img/07.png)